zhaoluffy/BiLSTM-CRF/README.md

 ## Getting started

-	Download Glove vector https://nlp.stanford.edu/projects/glove/, and put it into data/golve.6B path, there we use glove.100
+	Download [Glove vector](https://nlp.stanford.edu/projects/glove/), and put it into data/golve.6B path, there we use glove.100

 	run build_vocab.py to build vocabulary of data and get trimmed vector using pretrained glove vector